Previous | Next

 "Why do you hide from the other toons?"
 Evina interrupted, and he was suddenly embarrassed for sounding rude.

 "We prefer not to get involved in their story.
 That is their job, not ours.
 We seek the common good of all life, not just the beings of one world."

 "And you communicate with the other groups?"
-Evina felt inquisitive and couldn't help but ask all the questions in his mind.
+Evina felt inquisitive and couldn't help but ask all the questions on his mind.

 "We are united, connected, whatever you'd like to say.
-The point is, we believe we know what's best for the Tooniverse.
-We want to make sure it is protected.
-We need your complete trust.
+The point is, we believe we know what's best for the tooniverse.
+We want to make sure it is protected, and we need your complete trust.
 You do trust us, yes?"

 "Very good, because you may not be pleased with what you are about to hear.
 This catastrophe is nothing short of the destruction of both toon and human universes.
-This is no rumor; it is fact, and closing in on us far too quickly.
+This is no rumor; it is a fact and closing in on us far too quickly.
 Do you understand?"

 "Yes," Evina said again, even though he was completely confused.

 "Make no mistake!
 The problem we face is much greater than the criminals in Toontown, the portal closing, or the quarrel with the sun.
 Perhaps you know something of this?"